CHIMERIC ANTIGEN RECEPTOR (CAR) T-CELL THERAPY

 Kymriah is a new type of immunotherapy called chimeric antigen receptor (CAR) T-cell therapy.
 Kymriah is also a type of gene therapy.
 Kymriah is made from a person’s own T cells that have been harvested and genetically engineered to target a protein called CD19 that is common on B cells.
 Kymriah is believed to work by attacking and killing lymphoma cells.

 Since Kymriah is manufactured from your own cells, the first step is having your T cells harvested at a clinic in a process similar to receiving a blood transfusion.
 Next, the cells are frozen and sent to the manufacturer’s laboratory, where they are genetically altered.
 The manufacturing process takes three to four weeks.
 Finally, Kymriah is shipped to your health care provider.

 Some people receive chemotherapy for a few days before receiving Kymriah.
 Kymriah is administered once as an intravenous infusion.

-The FDA-approved label for Kymriah lists common side effects including headache, fever, fatigue, infections, nausea, diarrhea, low blood pressure, and edema (swelling).
+The FDA-approved label for Kymriah lists common side effects including headache, cough, fever, fatigue, infections, nausea, diarrhea, low blood pressure, decreased appetite, difficulty breathing, and edema (swelling).
 Cytokine release syndrome (CRS) is both common and potentially severe in people who take Kymriah.
 CRS, which can be potentially fatal, can include severe symptoms listed above as well as neurological side effects such as seizures, hallucinations, and tremors.